 How Long is the Camino de Santiago Distance?Leslie

 One of the most common questions I am asked when I speak about the Camino is how long is the Camino de Santiago in kilometers and miles.
 Usually, I just answer by saying 780 kilometers – though if the person is very interested I will get into explaining that there are many different routes in Spain and lots of other Camino routes throughout Europe leading to and joining the main routes in France and Spain, so the distance is relevant to each Camino de Santiago route .

 Below is a list of the main routes that are walked and cycled in Spain with some information about each and of course how long each is.
 All statistics are from the pilgrim’s office in Santiago, they keep a record of Compostelas issued- so the numbers that complete the route are higher as many do not collect a Compostela and others who complete their Camino are walking only one week a year over a few years.

 Camino Frances – Distance 780 km about 500 Miles

 The French Way, as it is also known as, is the most popular route.
 In 2015 there were 172,243 pilgrims on this way; this is a huge increase compared to the first time I walked in 2004 when there were 138,646.
-2004 was a Holy Year; during Holy Years the amount of pilgrims rises dramatically – for example in 2005 only 79,393 collected a Compostela.
+2004 was a Holy Year; during Holy Years the number of pilgrims increases dramatically – for example in 2005 only 79,393 collected a Compostela.

 Traditionally the Camino Frances starts in St Jean Pied de Port, though like all the pilgrimage routes you can start and stop anywhere – though most people prefer to finish in Santiago de Compostela.
 For that reason, Sarria, which is 112 km from Santiago is the most popular starting point – in 2015 67,419 pilgrims started there.